Brendan-P-Moore/AMPTransformer/README.md

 AMPTransformer is an antimicrobial peptide classifier trained on the length-balanced training datasets used by amPEPpy (3,4).
 These datasets were selected because of the equal peptide sequence length distribution for the antimicrobial and non-antimicrobial peptides (3,4).
 Because of this, AMPTransformer is more useful at discerning between antimicrobial/non-antimicrobial peptides of equal length.
 Other predictors should be used if the peptides of interest have large variation in sequence length.

-AMPTransformer was evaluated on eight non-redundant test datasets published by Yan et al.(5,6).
+AMPTransformer was evaluated on eight non-redundant test datasets published by Yan et al., and details of the test sets are described therein (5,6).
 The predictor's performance compared with amPEPpy, a random forest model trained on the same training dataset, is shown in the table below (3).
 As the test sets are not length-balanced, and are non-redundant only for amPEPpyy, the performance of the AMPTransformer on the independent test sets cannot be compared directly with other methods.

 # References